Notes & Articles

 the glue factory.

-I guess this would be a job for ChatGPT / Copilot / whichever Artificial
+I guess this is likely be a job for ChatGPT / Copilot / whichever stochastic

 machine made slop to be consumed by other machines, what a colossal

 waste of time and resources.
-Or you could write it yourself, which
+Or I could write it myself, which

 Why does this matter?